hilogames/Flippy/Development.md

 - Localize the saved circuit/gate names, perhaps in a plist like the challenge level information.

-- Consider showing the track edit menu on the side or top or bottom of the screen (in the HUD) rather than on top of the selection (in the world).
-Not only would it make the code easier, but it would make it easier to e.g. repeatedly-rotate a selection.
-Then maybe also some selection-sensitive buttons could join that menu: export and duplicate, in particular.

 - For challenge games, show the level title in the save game slots when loading and saving.
 (Need to encode the level number